-The Credit Facility is secured by a floating charge over all of our assets as well as several customary fixed charges on specific assets.
+The Credit Facility is secured by a floating charge over all Company assets as well as several customary fixed charges on specific assets.

-Repayment under the Credit Facility can be accelerated by the financial institutions in certain events of default including insolvency events, failure to comply with financial covenants or an event in which a current or future shareholder acquires control (as defined under the Israel Securities Law) of the Company.
+Repayment could be accelerated by the financial institutions in certain events of default including in insolvency events, failure to comply with financial covenants or an event in which a current or future shareholder acquires control (as defined under the Israel Securities Law) of the Company.

-The Credit Facility contains financial and other covenants requiring that the Company maintains, among other things, minimum shareholders' equity value and financial assets, a certain ratio between its shareholders' equity (excluding total intangible assets) and the total value of its assets (excluding total intangible assets) on its balance sheet, a certain ratio between its net financial debt to each of our working capital and accounts receivable.
-As of December 31, 2022 and 2021, we met all of our covenants.
+The Credit Facility contains financial and other covenants requiring that the Company maintains, among other things, minimum shareholders' equity value and financial assets, a certain ratio between its shareholders' equity (excluding total intangible assets and goodwill) and the total value of its assets (excluding total intangible assets and goodwill) on its balance sheet, a certain ratio between its net financial debt to each of its working capital and accounts receivable.
+As of December 31, 2023 and 2022, the Company met all of its covenants.

-As of December 31, 2022, we had approximately \$22.9 million in cash and cash equivalents.
+As of December 31, 2023, we had approximately \$28.2 million in cash and cash equivalents.

-In 2022, our \$4.9 million in cash used in operating activities was affected by the following principal factors:
+In 2023, our \$30.9 million in cash provided by operating activities was affected by the following principal factors:

-- our net loss of \$19.7 million; - \$6.2 million decrease in trade payables, other accounts payable and accrued expenses; - \$11.2 million increase in inventories; - \$5.9 million decrease in operating lease liability; and - \$0.4 million accrued severance pay and pensions, net.
+- · Our net income of \$6.2 million; - \$14.6 million decrease in trade and other accounts receivable and prepaid expenses, net; - \$10.0 million of depreciation and amortization expenses; - · \$6.3 million decrease in inventories; and - · \$4.0 million share-based compensation expenses; and - \$3.8 million decrease in operating lease right-of-use assets.